We treat Marketing as the newsroom of PostHog. What this means in practice:

 - Making sure our comms are extremely high quality

-- Sharing our messages in the right places, where relevant customers can see them
+- Sharing our messages in the right places, where relevant users can see them

 - Spending enough time and/or money in those places so that our messages get through